MAGIC

 participate in environmental action groups.

-and urge them to take specific actions on specific environmental issues, such
+officials and urge them to take specific actions on specific environmental

 Compost food scraps.

-civic groups, churches and in other places in your area about ecological
+schools, civic groups, churches and in other places in your area about

 conditions and to learn about